lazzzis/Cat_Catcher/README.md

 About:
 ====
-Download a picture about with the given size from http://placekitten.com/
+Download a picture about cat with the given size from http://placekitten.com/

 How to use:
 ====